St. Mary of the Angels (Chicago): Architecture

 Like a number of other Polish churches in the so-called Polish Cathedral style such as St. Josaphat's Basilica in Milwaukee or Immaculate Heart of Mary in Pittsburgh, the architectural firm of Worthmann and Steinbach modeled the church's design on St. Peter's Basilica in Rome.
 It has been acclaimed as one of the finest specimens of Roman Renaissance architecture in the United States.
 The imposing brick edifice with its twin bell towers and magnificent dome was constructed at a cost of $400,000—a testament to the zeal of Father Gordon and to the generosity of parishioners.

 In 1948, in preparation for the parish's Golden Jubilee, John A. Mallin decorated the interior of the church with ornate designs and paintings.
 The W. W. Kimball pipe organ was installed in 1923 at a cost of $23,750.
 It contains four manuals and 57 ranks that include theater stops which make it a rarity in the Archdiocese of Chicago.
 The cost of overhauling the organ in 1962 amounted to $15,000.

-In 1973, extensive repairs were made on the exterior of the dome of St. Mary of the Angels Church and the Holy Name Society donated the blue "Guiding Light", which is visible in the cupola for a significant distance—especially from the nearby Kennedy Expressway.
+In 1973, extensive repairs were made on the exterior of the dome of St. Mary of the Angels Church and the Holy Name Society donated the blue "Guiding Light", which was visible in the cupola for a significant distance—especially from the nearby Kennedy Expressway.